A look at FAN EXPO PHILADELPHIA

 FAN EXPO had the unenviable task of being the first to provide the city with an event of this magnitude while the world is still progressing through the pandemic.

 In 2021, SDCC, NYCC and ANIME NYC returned with contrasting results for fans.
-While SDCC and NYCC was a major success despite having to deal with the mask mandates and Covid procedures to assure a safe environment for attendees, ANIME NYC was met with controversy based on issues of organization and preparation for Covid procedures leading into very long lines, and even being acknowledged as the first trace of a new Covid variant.
+While SDCC and NYCC was a major success despite having to deal with the mask mandates and Covid procedures to assure a safe environment for attendees, ANIME NYC was met with controversy based on issues of organization and preparation for Covid procedures leading into exceptionally long lines, and even being acknowledged as the first trace of a new Covid variant.

 The other challenge that all promotional groups must deal with is the lack of MARVEL and DC support.
-Both Disney and Warner Bros have decided to provide their own big events in the form of D23 and DC FANDOME which are exclusive to their brands which means that neither ReedPOP or FAN EXPO can benefit from having those main attractions.
+Both Disney and Warner Bros have decided to provide their own big events in the form of D23 and DC FANDOME which are exclusive to their brands which means that neither ReedPOP nor FAN EXPO can benefit from having those main attractions.

 WHAT IS NEEDED

-One major thing FAN EXPO needed to accomplish in their new chapter is presentation.
+One major thing FAN EXPO needed to accomplish in their new chapter was the presentation.
 One of the main complaints about Wizard World was that it didn't fair up to other conventions that were seen in other states like New York, San Diego, and Chicago yet, the company wanted to charge the same amount without giving us similar experiences.
 FAN EXPO needs to be something totally different than what they did before to convince their target audience that this is not the same gift in different wrapping.

-When I traveled to NYCC last year I witnessed a spectacle of an event filled with anime themed showcases put together by Crunchyroll/Funimation (Sony) that were a sight to see.
+When I traveled to NYCC last year I witnessed a spectacle of an event filled with anime themed showcases put together by Crunchyroll/FUNimation (Sony) that were a sight to see.